fragaria/karmen-docs/docs/on-premise.md

 ## Installation

 Karmen should run on any OS supporting [Docker](https://www.docker.com) running on ``amd64`` or ``arm/v7`` architecture.
-We recommend to use a standalone computer for it.
+We recommend using a standalone computer for it.
 Specifically, a [Raspberry Pi 4](https://www.raspberrypi.org) is a great fit.
 Docker can be easily installed on Raspberry Pi by running a few commands adapted from this [official blogpost](https://blog.docker.com/2019/03/happy-pi-day-docker-raspberry-pi/).
 We recommend using a clean Raspbian image as a base for installing Karmen.